Today's Bible Reading: Luke 14

 Reflecting and Thinking

-We have already noted that Luke 9-18 includes many stories unique to Luke's Gospel.
-An interesting way to analyze these stories is to note who is present and to whom Jesus is speaking.
-The groups specifically mentioned are most often his disciples, the crowd, or the Pharisees, and the text usually has Jesus' teachings directed at one (or more) of these groups.
-The following list illustrates this.
+We have noted that Luke 10-18 includes many stories and teachings that are unique to Luke's Gospel.
+An interesting way to analyze the stories is to note who is present and to whom Jesus is speaking.
+Following is a simple analysis of these chapters.
+The groups he addresses most often are his disciples, the crowd, and the Pharisees.
+The text usually notes that Jesus' teachings are directed at one or more of these groups.
+The following list of hearers makes this easier to see.

-On a scale of 1-10, how well do you think Christians today are able to hear and apply these teachings of Jesus?
-What challenges do we face in accurately hearing these words?
-What do you think of the idea that some churches may be piling up lots of useless "unsalty salt"?
+On a scale of 1-10, how well do you think Christians today are able to hear and apply these teachings?
+What challenges do we face in today's world in accurately hearing these words?
+What do you think of the idea that some churches may be piling up lots of useless "unsalty salt?"
 What personal challenge do you feel in the statement that saltiness cannot be restored?
-What commentary does this provide on what the church should consider its priorities?
+How could this chapter help the church reconsider its priorities?